 29 March 2021

-More than 200 people gathered via Zoom on 15 March to hear National Institute for Health Research Applied Research Collaboration West (NIHR ARC West) researchers, theme leads and collaborators, along with other senior leaders, present at the ARC West showcase.
+More than 200 people gathered via Zoom on 15 March to hear National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West) researchers, theme leads and collaborators, along with other senior leaders, present at the ARC West showcase.